 One of the biggest first steps of your personal injury case will be to file your initial complaint.
 Your complaint will outline the particulars of your case, what you are seeking in damages and why.
-The defendant has to answer your complaint with a “plea” or response, within a specified time period.
+The defendant must answer your complaint with a “plea,” or response, within a specified time period.

 Jury Selection and Trial

 Many personal injury plaintiffs have the option to put the trial before a judge or in front of a jury of their peers when applicable.
 Once this aspect is settled, the case goes to trial and both sides present their arguments.
-Unlike a criminal trial, the plaintiff only has to prove the case based on the preponderance of the evidence.
-This means “more likely than not.”
+Unlike a criminal trial, the plaintiff must only prove the case based on the preponderance of the evidence; this means “more likely than not.”
 Even so, the burden of proof lies with the complainant and their attorney.

 Reliable Legal Representation Counts

-The legal aspects of personal injury law can be very complicated, which is why it pays to have the best legal team possible on your side.
-It is important to hire a lawyer or law firm that has experience in personal injury law; rather than someone who has no experience in this area.
+The legal aspects of personal injury law can be complicated, which is why it pays to have the best legal team possible on your side.
+It is important to hire a lawyer or law firm that has experience in personal injury law.

-Call us today and see what TorkLaw can do to help when an accident changes you and your loved ones lives and threatens your financial security.
+Call us today and see what TorkLaw can do to help when an accident changes the lives of you and your loved ones, and threatens your financial security.